 - Association for Medical Education in Europe (AMEE)

-- Association for Medical Education in the Western Pacific Region (AMEWPR)
+- Western Pacific Association for Medical Education (WPAME)

 - South East Asia Regional Association for Medical Education (SEARAME)

 - Panamerican Federation of Associations for Medical Education (PAFAMS-FEPAFEM)

 - Association for Medical Education in Eastern Mediterranean Region (AMEEMR)

 - The Network Towards Unity for Health (TUFH)

 - Right2Research Coalition + SPARC + OpenCon

 - Higher Education Institutes & Responsible Research and Innovation (HEIRRI)

 International Team 2017-2018